achyuki/TSTUI/README.md

 These paths will be ignored during backup.

 ```
-# The format is consistent with the. gitignore file.
+# The format is consistent with the .gitignore file.
 # The root directory is $TERMUX_APP__Files_DIR.

 /apps